 Oreo cookies are awesome!
 That is a pure scientific fact – look it up.

 Feedback should be given in the style of an oreo cookie.

 The black cookie on the bottom and the top is pure positive feedback.

 The cream in the middle is the helpful advice.
 It is the suggestion of improvement, yet it is still very good.
 Some would say that the cream is the best part!

 “Great job Isaac!
 Very nicely done.
 I really liked how you introduced the service agreement.
 You were enthusiastic, and you focused on the benefits for the client.
 That is exactly the way it is done.

-How did that feel? [wait for response from tech] That’s great.
+How did that feel?
+That’s great.

 The Cream of the Cookie